UBC-FRESH/nemora/ROADMAP.md

    - [x] Prototype synthforest/simulation adapters that consume the new helper (CLI wiring + regression tests).
 3. **Ingest monitoring & benchmarking**
    - [x] Capture `nemora ingest-benchmark` runtime stats (CLI + nightly workflow) and surface the trend in docs or CHANGE_LOG for visibility.
-   - [ ] Document the nightly FAIB/FIA workflow rerun + notification process in `CONTRIBUTING.md` so contributors can verify the job locally.
+   - [x] Document the nightly FAIB/FIA workflow rerun + notification process in `CONTRIBUTING.md` (plus the new benchmark summary/threshold automation) so contributors can verify the job locally.
    - [ ] Evaluate whether manifest Parquet adoption should become the default artifact once benchmarks confirm no downstream regressions.

 ## Backlog & Ideas